 Allison Hope Smith Hernandez

-Allison H. Smith (she/her) is an artist and arts administrator, specializing in exhibitions, project management, and social media.
+Allison Hope Smith Hernandez (she/her) is an artist and arts administrator, specializing in exhibitions, project management, and social media.
 She is a double alumnus of Kent State University, holding a B.F.A.
 (2014) and M.F.A.
 (2018) in studio art with a concentration in textiles.
 In addition to FRONT, Allison also manages Transformer Station, a contemporary art museum in Ohio City, coordinating exhibitions, managing the collection, serving as an artist liaison, and developing social media content.
 Allison previously served as the Graduate Assistant to the Director of the Kent State University School of Art Collection & Galleries, as an art instructor at 4Cats Arts Studio and the Artful Living & Learning Program, and as a Museum Assistant at the Massillon Museum.